 However, without having an incredibly strong brand presence, it’s difficult to rank for a fairly generic name.

 If your company is already established, don’t just change the name in order to better target SEO, as this is a very complicated task that poses many of its own risks and difficulties.

-However, if you’re in the pre-startup phase, choose a company name that is unique as this will help you to perform well in brand searches.
+If you’re in the pre-startup phase, choose a company name that is unique as this will help you to perform well in brand searches.
 Here’s your guide to starting and running a successful agency.